Kyle Isbel Player Props: Royals vs. Twins

 Kyle Isbel At The Plate

-- Isbel has six doubles, a triple and two walks while hitting .200.
+- Isbel is hitting .205 with seven doubles, a triple and three walks.

-- In 12 of 20 games this season (60.0%), Isbel has reached base via hit, and that includes multiple hits twice.
+- This year, Isbel has totaled at least one hit in 13 of 21 games (61.9%), and had multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.